-BUTOH ENSEMBLE: Katherine Adamenko, Dean James Beckwith, Christopher Carlone, Mary Catherine Donnelly, About Farman, Tomtimon Hall, Brian Hicks, Daniel Inamorato, Meyung Kim, Jonathan Kopp, Bob Lyness, Christopher Mankowski, Brandown Perdomo, Jennie Portney, Bronwyn Preece, Jacquelyn Shannon
+BUTOH ENSEMBLE: Katherine Adamenko, Dean James Beckwith, Christopher Carlone, Abou Farman, Timon Hall, Brian Hicks, Daniel Inamorato, Meyung Kim, Jonathan Kopp, Bob Lyness, Brandown Perdomo, Jennie Portney, Bronwyn Preece, Jacquelyn Shannon

 CONEY ISLAND is famous for its historical exhibitions of living forms – human, non-human "and beyond."
 Displaying everything from “freaks, geeks and human curiosities” to a bewildering assortment of captured and caged animals, the menagerie was central to the often exploitative thrills of old Coney Island.

 For 3 evenings only, International Culture Lab gathers an idiosyncratic “menagerie” of 15 Butoh performers who—under the guidance of Mexican master teacher Diego Piñón—will explore this history through body rituals on Coney Island USA’s Sideshows by the Seashore stage.
 Joined by a revue of acts beyond Butoh but exploring these central themes, each evening will be a unique extravaganza.